- For anyone with drug or alcohol concerns

 If you would prefer home visits, the cost is £60 per session.

 How long is a session?

 Each session lasts fifty minutes.

 How many sessions will I need?

-Typically, there are 12 sessions, but this will vary with the individual.
-Some people complete 12 sessions and schedule one off appointments from time to time if they feel the need to reinforce relapse prevention strategies.
+Some clients request one off appointments from time to time if they feel the need to reinforce relapse prevention strategies.